quephird/gil/README.md

 ## Usage

 Just like the `save` and `save-frame` functions, you can simply put a `save-animation` invocation in the draw method of a quil sketch at the place you would like to capture the current state of each frame.
-Below is an example sketch:

 First make sure to include `gil` in your project.clj: